Rajinsharwar/Show-Website-Content-in-WordPress-Page-or-Post/readme.txt

 Questions can be directed to the WordPress support forums.

-= How do I use the plugin? =
+= How do I know if my server can run this plugin? =

-Once installed, you can include the shortcode [horshipsrectors_get_html URL] in a page or post to fetch and display the target URL.

-= Can I force the plugin to use file_get_contents() or CURL? =

-Yes, use [horshipsrectors_get_html_get URL] or [horshipsrectors_get_html_curl URL] instead of the default [horshipsrectors_get_html URL]
+You can check if your server is capable of running this plugin by using php_info() or by contacting your support team.

 = Why can't I see anything? =

-While displaying the shortcode on WordPress.org, the closing bracket appears to be lost.
-Please ensure you're closing the shortcode properly.

-It's possible that your web server does not allow get_file_contents() to run, to test this please check your php_info() for the function.
+Please ensure that you're using the correct shortcode and that it's closed properly.
+If you're still having issues, try switching between file_get_contents() and CURL.

 == Change Log ==

+= 2.1.0 =

+* Updated the plugin to follow the best practices for the latest WordPress and PHP versions.
+* Renamed the shortcodes with the prefix 'show_web_con_' to avoid conflicts with other plugins.

 = 1.1.0 =

-* First release
+*First release

 = 1.0.0 =